DarcXnite/star-wars-sheets/README.md

 ## User Stories

-- [ ] As a user, I want to be able to log in and out while keeping characters saved
+- [ x] As a user, I want to be able to log in and out while keeping characters saved
 - [ ] As a user, I want to be able to create multiple characters
-- [ ] As a user, I want to be able to build my skills
+- [ x] As a user, I want to be able to build my skills
-- [ ] As a user, I want to take notes
+- [ x] As a user, I want to take notes
-- [ ] As a user, I want to keep track of all my stats
+- [ x] As a user, I want to keep track of all my stats
 - [ ] As a user, I should be able to choose my careers
-- [ ] As a user, I want to be able to save character instances
+- [ x] As a user, I want to be able to save character instances
-- [ ] As a user, I want to have the ability to complete full CRUD on characters
+- [ x] As a user, I want to have the ability to complete full CRUD on characters

 ## Goals